swapnilogale/swapnil/content/projects/creations/APIDocs.md

 ---

 ### Context
-SEEK is currently refreshing its API integration products for partners and hirers.
+SEEK was refreshing its API integration products for partners and hirers.

 ### Problem
-The various SEEK teams are working on a single API built using GraphQL, OAuth 2.0 and optional webhooks.
-The Partner Integration team is working on refreshing the onboarding experience for partners and hirers, to improve process efficiencies and streamline the self-serving nature of the process.
+The various SEEK teams were working on building and delivering a single API built using GraphQL, OAuth 2.0 and optional webhooks.
+The Partner Integration team was working on refreshing the onboarding experience for partners and hirers, to improve process efficiencies and streamline the self-serving nature of the process.

 As part of this project, they required a **Technical Writer** to assist with redesigning the onboarding portal and review the developer portal content for consistency and accuracy.
-They also needed someone to refresh site taxonomy & information architecture.
+They also needed someone to refresh the site taxonomy & information architecture.

 ### Contribution

 I started with understanding the problem they were trying to solve, by talking to various stakeholders including the Partner Integration team, Product Managers and Developers across multiple product feature areas.

-Since the start of the project in Feb, I have:
+Over the course of the project, I:

 - Completed a content audit of the existing onboarding and developer portals.
 - Facilitated a card sorting exercise to identify key themes and groups.